Forest-Economics-Goettingen/woodValuationDE/README.md

 [Fuchs et al. (in preparation)](#fuchs.inpreparation) derived the type
 <i>"combined"</i>.
 This refers to the combinations applied by
 [v.
-Bodelschwingh (2018)](#vbodelschwingh.2018) in the harvest cost model, assuming diameter-specific shares of motor-manual and highly-mechanized
+Bodelschwingh (2018)](#vbodelschwingh.2018) in the harvest cost model, assuming diameter-specific shares of motor-manual and highly mechanized
 harvests:

 * softwood species